-Overview: Satellite Beach is a barrier island town along Florida's eastcentral coast and is bordered by the Atlantic Ocean on the east and the Indian River on the west.
+Satellite Beach is a barrier island town along Florida's central Atlantic coast and is bordered by the sea on the east and the Indian River on the west.
 It is also hemmed in by towns to the north and south, keeping it a quiet place that is almost entirely residential.

 Small specialty stores are the shopping norm, but there is a Publix and a farmers' market.
 Good restaurants are plentiful and include seafood grills, thai places and pizza joints.

 Cost of Living: 24% above the national average